October 13, 2009

-But that year, producer and director Joseph L. Mankiewicz gave Bette a plum role in his film All About Eve (which he also wrote).
+That year, the multitalented writer, producer and director Joseph L. Mankiewicz gave Bette a plum role in a film that helped revive her popularity with critics and audiences.

-The line comes during a scene in which Davis throws a birthday party for her director and companion, played by Gary Merrill (who became her real life husband that year).
+It comes during a scene in which Margo throws a birthday party for her director and companion, Bill Sampson, played by Gary Merrill (who became Bette’s real life husband that same year).

-When she notices him being a bit too nice to an aspiring young actress (Anne Baxter), Davis gets jealous, starts quaffing drinks and acting snappish.
+When she notices him being a bit too attentive to the aspiring young actress Eve Harrington (played by Anne Baxter), Margo becomes jealous, starts downing drinks and acting snappish.

-Davis downs another drink, walks over to a staircase, looks down with a devilish smile and responds with the famed movie quotation:
+Margo quaffs another drink, walks over to a staircase, looks down with a devilish smile and responds with the now legendary movie quote:

 “Fasten your seatbelts.
 It’s going to be a bumpy night.”